-For decades, the UK’s housing stock has been overwhelmingly heated by gas (or oil for off-grid customers), but global events and the drive to decarbonise our buildings with alternatives to fossil fuels means low-carbon solutions such as heat pumps are now higher on the agenda than ever before.
+For decades, the UK’s housing stock has been overwhelmingly heated by gas (or oil for off-grid customers), but global events and the drive to decarbonise our buildings with alternatives to fossil fuels means low-carbon heating systems such as heat pumps are now higher on the agenda than ever before.

-There is certainly plenty happening right now in terms of incentives, so we thought we’d take a look at some of the help and offers available…
+There is certainly plenty happening right now in terms of incentives, to help reduce energy bills so we thought we’d take a look at some of the help and offers available…

 Boiler Upgrade Scheme

 The UK Government’s Boiler Upgrade Scheme for England and Wales will cover £7,500 of the cost of an air source or ground source low carbon options if you replace a fossil fuel-based system (oil, gas or electric).
 The grant has a fabric-first approach.
 You must have an Energy Performance Certificate (EPC) less than 10 years old and have already addressed any EPC recommendations, such as insulation and double glazing.

 Households in Scotland can now apply for a grant of up to £7,500 (£9,000 for people living in rural areas) via Home Energy Scotland to install a heat pump and decide whether to borrow additional funds as an interest-free loan.
 Previously, applicants needed to sign up for a loan before qualifying for this funding, but they can now access the money directly.

 Overview of incentives for low-carbon technology for heating our homes.